09 May Why people are picking up their calls again

 General sentiments from the period center around phone fatigue, and how generally intrusive a phone call can be.
 As time went on, the only reason people actually picked up their phones to call someone was to order something or complain about it.
 The phone call, in all its glory, is on a decline.

 What’s scary here is that 2007 was but the advent to the digital revolution that would eventually take the world by storm.
-The same year the first iPhone was introduced.
+It’s the same year the first iPhone was introduced.
 As of this writing, we’re at the half-life of the iPhone 13 and design schematics of the iPhone 14 are already starting to leak.
 Everyone and their mom is on Facebook, and Messenger has taken on a life of its own (in the form of a dedicated application).
+Everyone is connected to the internet.

 It’s a new age.
 But change, as they say, is always coming.